-While the last two fiscal years were very good years, they each benefited from single large recovery cases.
-If those outlier recoveries are excluded, the current trend is revenue remaining stable in the range of \$10 million annually.
+While the FY09-10 and FY10-11 fiscal years were very good years, they each benefited from single large recovery cases.
+Further the recovery cycle does not always match up to fiscal years.
+Thus, the dip for FY11-12 was more than offset by the recoveries to date for FY12-13.
+If those outlier recoveries are excluded, and if the recovery trend is evaluated over time, the current trend is revenue remaining stable in the range of \$10 million annually.